Pet Sounds: Reactions from bandmates

-Brian, in 1976, remembered arguments about the project being "too arty", while Marilyn later said that his bandmates had struggled "to understand what he was going through emotionally and what he wanted to create [...] they didn't feel what he was going through and what direction he was trying to go in."
-Asher stated the bandmates—"certainly Al, Dennis, and Mike"—frequently voiced objections such as "What the fuck do these words mean?" and "This isn't our kind of shit!", recalling "those were tense sessions."
-Notwithstanding such remarks, he added that the bandmates never "really challenged Brian" on his direction for the group because they had felt "they weren't talented enough" to make such judgments.
-He said Love's objections centered on the album's suitability for the Beach Boys' brand—reservations which Jardine shared—rather than its artistic quality.
-Jardine recalled initial hesitance toward the stylistic shift, saying the material required adjustment but that he "grew to really appreciate it as soon as we started to work on it".
+Brian later remembered arguments about the project being "too arty".
+Marilyn stated that his bandmates had struggled "to understand what he was going through emotionally" while Asher stated the bandmates—especially Al, Dennis, and Mike—voiced objections such as "This isn't our kind of shit!" during tense sessions.
+Beyond this, he added that the bandmates never challenged Brian on his direction for the group, as they had felt they had lacked the talent to make such judgments.
+Love's objections centered on the album's suitability for the band's brand—reservations which Jardine shared—rather than artistic quality.
+Jardine was hesitant about the stylistic shift, but grew to appreciate it.
+In his 2016 memoir I Am Brian Wilson, Carl is stated to have embraced the album while Love and Dennis initially did not.

-According to Brian, his bandmates were concerned that he might depart for a solo career, as he dominated the album's artistic direction.
-He acknowledged their resistance to his vocal prominence, stating he "wanted people to know it was more of a Brian Wilson album than a Beach Boys album."
-Love later wrote that he had desired "a greater hand in some of the songs and been able to incorporate more often my 'lead voice,' which we'd had so much success with."
-Brian conceded that tensions eased when the group accepted the project "was still the Beach Boys" despite being "a showcase" for himself: "In other words, they gave in.
-They let me have my little stint."
+According to Brian in a 1976 interview, his bandmates were concerned that he might depart for a solo career.
+He acknowledged their resistance to his vocal prominence, calling it "more of a Brian Wilson album than a Beach Boys album."
+Love later wrote that he desired greater contributions and his "lead voice" in some songs.
+Brian conceded that tensions eased as the band accepted the project: "They let me have my little stint."